CodeFirstGirls/beginners-week-five/README.md

 ## First Task
 - Click on the 'Fork' icon on the top right of the page, and fork it into your github account.
 You will now have your own copy of this excercise on your github profile.
-- Navigate to your version of this project
+- Navigate to your version of this project.
 - Click 'clone or download'
 - Select the 'open in desktop' option
 - Clone the repo into your coding_course folder, here is an example: